Marvel Boy (Robert Grayson)

-Marvel Boy (Robert Grayson), also known as The Uranian, is a fictional superhero appearing in American comic books published by Marvel Comics.
+Marvel Boy (Robert Grayson), also known as The Uranian, is a superhero appearing in American comic books published by Marvel Comics.
 The character is one of several to use the name "Marvel Boy".
 He was created by writer-editor Stan Lee and artist Russ Heath, and first appeared in Marvel Boy #1 (Dec.
 1950).

 Publication history

 Robert Grayson is the 1950s Marvel Boy, created by Stan Lee and Russ Heath in Marvel Boy #1 (Dec.
 1950), from Marvel 1950s forerunner, Atlas Comics.
 Writer-artist Bill Everett took over with issue #2.
 Marvel Boy continued to star when the series title changed to Astonishing with issue #3, but was gradually de-emphasized.
 The character's final Atlas story was in Astonishing #7 (Dec.
 1951).

 Grayson would not appear again until What If #9 (June 1978).
-This version of Marvel Boy was revived within mainstream Marvel continuity, in a 1950s setting, in the 12-issue miniseries Marvel: The Lost Generation (2001–2002) and the six-issue Agents of Atlas (2006).
+This version of Marvel Boy was revived within mainstream Marvel continuity, in a 1950s setting, with the six-issue Agents of Atlas (2006).

 Fictional character biography

 Robert Grayson was born in Trenton, New Jersey, the son of a Jewish scientist, Dr. Horace Grabshield (later Anglicized as Grayson).
-Dr. Grayson fled Earth with Robert during the rise of Nazi Germany, when Robert was an infant.
+Grayson fled Earth with Robert during the rise of Nazi Germany, when Robert was an infant.
 The Graysons arrived on Uranus, where they were greeted by the native Uranian Eternals.

 Original persona

-When he grew older Robert was given a costume and a pair of powerful energy-band bracelets, and returned to Earth in the 1950s to battle crime.
+When he grew older, Robert was given a costume and a pair of powerful energy-band bracelets, and returned to Earth in the 1950s to battle crime.
 He battled such foes as the Great Video.